jkk245/Monte-Carlo-Simulation/README.md

 7/18/17 - made model, used APH:TSE 14-17

 To do:
-- dDta is (-) skewed, find out why & rebalance normal distribution
+- Data is (-) skewed, find out why & rebalance normal distribution